-Republicans win Atlantic County Clerk, commissioner seats
+Republicans win Atlantic County clerk, commissioner seats

 After vote-by-mail ballots, early voting and Tuesday totals were compiled, Giralo had 41,914 votes to Egg Harbor City Mayor Lisa Jiampetti's 33,331.

+Giralo is currently program director at the Atlantic County Improvement Authority, and will retire at the end of the week, he said.

+State Sen.-select Vince Polistina, R-Atlantic, and his Assembly running mates were in the le…

-Numbers are not yet final, however, as there are small numbers of vote-by-mail and an unknown number of provisional votes to count.
+Numbers are not yet final, however, as there are small numbers of votes-by-mail and an unknown number of provisional ballots to count.

 Giralo had about half of the vote-by-mail ballots that were cast for Jiampetti, and the two were relatively even in early vote counts.